Land Use Application Forms

 Final Binding Site Plan – RCW 58.17.035 and 58.17.040(4) provide for a binding site plan process for the division of land for the purpose of sale, lease, or transfer of commercial or industrial lots as an alternative to the subdivision process.

 Final Long Plat – The final plat of a proposed subdivision may be submitted for approval by the city council by filing the proposed final plat with the Planning Division within five years from the date of approval of the preliminary plat or within the time provided as an extension granted by the city council.

 Final Short Plat – Following preliminary short plat approval the applicant will have five years in which to comply with the conditions of approval and submit the final short plat.

-Home Occupation Application– Business may be conducted within a dwelling only in residential zoning districts, with the exception of the Professional Business (B-1) zoning district, under the provisions of YMC 15.04.120, as long as the home occupation is compatible with other uses permitted in the residential districts; the character of residential neighborhoods are maintained and preserved; and, the efficient use of public services and facilities are promoted by assuring these services are provided to the residential population for which they were planned and constructed, rather than commercial uses.
+Home Occupation Application– Business may be conducted within a dwelling only in residential zoning districts under the provisions of YMC 15.04.120, as long as the home occupation is compatible with other uses permitted in the underlying zone; the existing dwelling as the primary use of the structure or property is preserved; the character of residential neighborhoods are maintained and preserved; and, the efficient use of public services and facilities are promoted by assuring these services are provided to the residential population for which they were planned and constructed, rather than commercial uses.

 Institutional Overlay – The purpose of the institutional overlay zone is to allow for large-scale institutional facilities with special locational needs and impacts which must be designed and perform in a manner that is compatible with surrounding land uses.
 Through a master plan review process (YMC 15.31.030) the public is involved in the development of performance standards.
 A development agreement and site master plan assure predictability for the owner, the appropriate jurisdiction and the citizen.
 The process balances the need for large-scale institutional facilities to grow while minimizing adverse environmental impacts associated with such development on the adjacent community.